baasbox/iOS-SDK/README.md

 #Documentation
 Read documentation here: [http://www.baasbox.com/documentation](http://www.baasbox.com/documentation)

+#Example

+[Download BaasBox](http://www.baasbox.com/download/), start it, login to the console as an admin and create a collection named "memos".
+Then start the iOS app inside example folder and signup/login.

 #License

 This SDK is released under the Apache 2 license.
 See the LICENSE file for more details.